On the Trail of the Jackalope (How a Legend Captured the World's Imagination and Helped Us Cure Cancer)

 For fans of David Quammen’s The Song of the Dodo, Jon Mooallem’s Wild Ones, or Jeff Meldrum's Sasquatch, Michael P. Branch's remarkable On the Trail of the Jackalope is an entertaining and enlightening road trip through the heart of America.

-Unlike Amazon and other retailers who may also offer On the Trail of the Jackalope (How a Legend Captured the World's Imagination and Helped Us Cure Cancer) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry On the Trail of the Jackalope (How a Legend Captured the World's Imagination and Helped Us Cure Cancer), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details